tripu/simple-interpolation/README.md

 double(points)({ y: 1.5, z: 16.5 }); // x -> 1.5
 ```

-Or you can using JavaScript alternative
+Or you can use JavaScript

 ```javascript
 var simple = require('simple-interpolation');